fortuneonyeka/capstone-project/README.md

 To get a local copy up and running follow these simple example steps.
 - Open terminal
 - Clone this project by command git clone https://github.com/fortuneonyeka/capstone-project.git
-- Cd news-week folder
+- Cd capstone-project folder
 - Open index.html in browser

 ## Getting Started
-- Index.html is the main marke up that will show as the first page in the browser .
+- Index.html is the home marke up that will show as the first page in the browser .
-- about.html is the second and about page
+- about.html is the second which is the about page
-- tickets.html is the third and ticketing page
+- tickets.html is the third which is the ticketing page
 - You will find seperate css files for each of the pages
 - img folder contains all the images and icons used in building this project